 The port is served with berthing tugs, pilot boats mooring boats and surveillance / patrol boat.
 Moreover, there are navigation aids to facilitate movement of vessels in the port.
 These include; buoys, beacons, leading marks and light house.

 Container Handling Equipment

 Port terminals operates with Ship to Shore Gantry cranes (SSGs), Rubber Tyred Gantry cranes (RTGs) and Rail Mounted Gentry Crane (RMG), Gottwalds, highway trucks , folk lift trucks, Highway trailers, Terminal tractors and Trailers.

 The major equipment for handling general cargo are portal cranes, forklifts, tractors, trailers, grabs, hoppers, Bigging units, dump trucks, weighbridges, and conveyor belts.

 Major Port Development Projects

-Tanzania Ports Authority (TPA) is implementing a number of major projects as outlined in the National Ports Master Plan (PMP) study undertaken by Royal Haskoning in February 2009.
+Tanzania Ports Authority (TPA) is implementing a number of major projects as outlined in the National Ports Master Plan (PMP).
 The study laid out long term strategy for Tanzanian Ports to create capacity for the expected demand.
 One of such projects is the Dar es Salaam Maritime Gateway Project (DMGP).